open-craft/edx-oauth-client/README.md

    SOCIAL_AUTH_EXCLUDE_URL_PATTERN = r'^/admin'
    ```

-   This feature requers to update you SSO Provider site's behaviour:
+   This feature requires to update you SSO Provider site's behaviour:

    Create multi-domain cookie `cookie_name` with the unique value for each user if user is logged in.
    And delete these cookie on logout.